 6 Advantages of Hiring a Property Manager

 In fact, they’re much more affordable than I originally thought.
-When I factored in all the things they did and the time they saved me, it is well worth outsourcing.
+When I factor in all the things they do and the time they save me, it’s well worth outsourcing.

-They had a 24-hour emergency service that covered things like heating, plumbing, or electrical issues.
+They have a 24-hour emergency service that covers things like heating, plumbing, or electrical issues.
 Today, I travel a lot, and this service is invaluable to me.
 I can still use my contractors if I want to, but sometimes it’s easier just to let them handle most of the little repairs.

 3. They represent me in court.

 Today, I’m a really busy guy.
 I can focus my time on running my business or doing the things I’m best at, and they can fill in for me on those unfortunate cases that require a court appearance.